-"wareastion Cost mathed.
-This mathed uses the event appropriation cost for the encounter t ransaction Cost method - This method uses the exact acquisition cost for the encounter ransaction.
+• Transaction Cost method - This method uses the exact acquisition cost for the encounter transaction.
 Typically used for high-cost drugs and devices, this method applies a unique cost to each encounter.
 This is true even when multiple encounters use the same cost item.